I can not do anything really good!

 If the negative side of you clearly prevails, you are not alone.
 I guess that the majority of people would have a great deal of effort to get rid of the shell for their weaknesses.
 For this seems to me to be much easier for most of us.

 Many find it difficult and uncomfortable to think about or even talk about our own strengths.
 I often hear the self-assessment: "I am actually not really good at anything."
 And many answer so out of deep conviction and not out of modesty!

 At the same time, they have the abilities of other people, of friends, colleagues and acquaintances, usually a much more positive picture.
 When it comes to the light and dark sides of others, our judgment is usually quite balanced (unless we are very outrageous characters) - but we prefer to put our own light under the bushel.

-If we judge others more proficiently than ourselves, our perception must be somewhat "crazy".
+If we judge others much more competently than ourselves, our perception must be a little "crazy".
 Why is that?
-As not very young people, we have at least completed at least a vocational training, perhaps studied, much learned in the job, educated us, pursued various interests - and we have certainly gathered a lot of life experience.
+As people who are no longer quite young, we generally completed at least vocational training, maybe studied, learned a lot in our jobs, trained ourselves, pursued different interests - and we have certainly gained a lot of life experience.

 I can do something!

 And yet we should have hardly any competences that could be relevant to our professional reorientation?
 Can this really be?
 In coaching, I often find that people with an initially rather negative self-image can actually build a long list of their competences and strengths - if they dare to take a closer look and also to assess the assessment of others.

 Finally, many are surprised to find: “I can do a lot more than I thought!”
 So: Not being able is something completely different than not knowing (what you can)!
 But it's easy to confuse it.
 Why are we so little aware of our strengths?
 A negative self-image can of course have many causes.